Language: EN

 The call would have succeeded against this implementation, but implementation signatures of overloads are not externally visible.

-That is, when there are overloaded signatures of a function, TypeScript turns the function that defines the object into private.
-Therefore, we cannot use it directly, and we must necessarily use one of its defined signatures.
+That is, when there are overloaded signatures of a function, TypeScript converts the function defining the object to private.
+Therefore, we cannot use it directly, and we must necessarily use one of its defined signatures

 // Overload definitions